 Gifts are nice.
 We all love when we receive a gift that is something we had hoped for.
 Sometimes gifts are practical and sometimes they are just for fun.
 But, when we think of a gift we don’t normally think of something challenging that produces frustration and failure.

-The last thing we might think of as a great gift would be a big box full of weakness.
+The last thing we might think of as a great gift would be a big box full of weakness and struggle.

 Have you ever considered the possibility your weakness is a gift?
 No, not your gifting or talent.
 There are things that you do with more ease and skill than others.
 Those are gifts.. . strengths.